 Depending on the rest of your road trip itinerary, you have two ways to reach the southern coast of the Westfjords peninsula: by ferry from Stykkishólmur (Snaefellsnes Peninsula) or driving road #60 via Búðardalur.

-We arrived in the Westfjords by ferry and continued our trip by car to visit North Iceland.
+We arrived in the Westfjords by ferry from Snaefellsnes Peninsula and continued our trip by car to visit North Iceland.
 You can also do this in the other direction or simply take the ferry both ways and save yourself a very long drive.
 It really depends on your overall itinerary.

 Here’s how our Westfjords itinerary looked like:

 - 9 AM: Ferry from Snaefellsnes Peninsula to the Westfjords (ferry info and tickets).